zonneplan/KiBot/README.md

   - _Elecrow_drill: Drill files
   - _Elecrow_compress: Gerbers and drill files compressed in a ZIP
   - _Elecrow: _Elecrow_gerbers+_Elecrow_drill
+- Elecrow_stencil: same as Elecrow, but also generates gerbers for F.Paste and B.Paste layers.
 - [FusionPCB](https://www.seeedstudio.io/fusion.html): contain fabrication outputs compatible with FusionPCB
   - _FusionPCB_gerbers: Gerbers
   - _FusionPCB_drill: Drill files
   - _FusionPCB_compress: Gerbers and drill files compressed in a ZIP
   - _FusionPCB: _FusionPCB_gerbers+_FusionPCB_drill
+- FusionPCB_stencil: same as FusionPCB, but also generates gerbers for F.Paste and B.Paste layers.
 - [JLCPCB](https://jlcpcb.com/): contain fabrication outputs compatible with JLC PCB.
 Only SMD components.
   Use the `field_lcsc_part` global option to specify the LCSC part number field if KiBot fails to detect it.
   - _JLCPCB_gerbers: Gerbers.